jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   - ``python`` is the Python_ program
   - ``-m`` is an option/switch passed to Python_ to run the :ref:`module<ModuleNotFoundError>` given after it

-* I recommend you keep a list of Exceptions_ you meet to become familiar with them, it helps when you run into failures later.
+* I recommend you keep a list of :ref:`Exceptions<errors>` you meet to become familiar with them, it helps when you run into failures later.
 I add :ref:`AssertionError` to the list

   .. code-block:: python
     :linenos: